 I’ve always thought that saving money is a lot like eating food.
 When it comes to food, most of us will pretty much eat whatever is put in front of us.
 Give your average person a huge plate of food and they’ll probably need to eat all of it before they feel full.
 Put a smaller plate in front of that same person and they’ll probably start feeling full once they’ve finished that smaller plate.
 It’s a weird psychological thing that our brains can’t seem to avoid.
 (Source: The Journal of the Association for Consumer Research).

 Money works in pretty much the same way – we just sort of make do with whatever is put in front of us.
 If you give me $2,000 per month to spend, I’ll probably figure out a way to spend about that much every month.
 Cut that down in half and I can probably figure out a way to work with that too.
 Your brain will just sort of trick you into working with what you have.

 If you think this isn’t true, just go back in time and look at what you did when you were a student.
 You probably didn’t have all that much money back then.
-Things that are necessities now – the big house, the luxury apartment, the car, the nice food – just didn’t seem all that necessary back then.
+Things that are necessities now – the big house, the luxury apartment, the car, the nice clothes, the better food – just didn’t seem all that necessary back then.
 Your portion size was just smaller, out of necessity obviously, rather than choice.